pr2502/ra-multiplex/README.md

 Configuration is stored in a TOML file in your system's default configuration directory, for example `~/.config/ra-multiplex/config.toml`.
-If you're not sure where that is on your system starting either `ra-multiplex` or `ra-multiplex-server` without a config file present will print a warning with the expected path.
+If you're not sure where that is on your system starting `ra-multiplex` without a config file present will print a warning with the expected path.

 Note that the configuration file is likely not necessary and `ra-multiplex`